21helblingw/Lab2/README.md

 The system is safe
 The order of processes is: 1 3 4 0 2
 ```
+#### Explanation
+The first process that can run is process 1.
+It releases its resources and the new available resources are 5 3 2.
+Process 3 goes next and the new available resources are 7 4 3.
+Process 4 can go next and the new available resources are 7 4 5.
+It goes back to check process 0.
+Process 0 goes next and the new available resources are 7 5 5.
+Process 2 can now go and all processes have gone and all resources are available.
 ### Example 2: test_1.txt
 #### Input
 ```code